 Secondary Two students learnt to value their friends’ artwork by collaborating, appreciating and critiquing using Feldman's approach.
 Higher Art students honed their aesthetic qualities by developing observational skills through effective techniques.
 Through contextual settings, students produced 2D, 3D and environment artworks.
 Home-based learning allowed them to deepen their knowledge in Art Theory and art practice independently.

 |Sec 2 Music Remix Programme||Sec 2 Virtual Art Lesson: Bas-Relief Sculpture Using Cardboard and Recycled Canvas|

-Food & Consumer Education lessons place much emphasis on authentic learning experiences through exploration of nutrition, diet-related diseases, and their impact on our lives.
-Students are engaged in robust discussion on food resource and money-management topics.
+Food & Consumer Education lessons emphasise authentic and practical learning experiences through exploration of nutrition and health, diet-related diseases, and the impact of sustainable consumption on our lives.

 Sec 3 Higher Art Programme: Observational Study

 Covid-19 made learning harder as I was not able to learn in a physical classroom setting.
 It was difficult to get face-to-face advice and guidance from the teachers.
 For example, in DNT, we had to make prototypes using the materials from our home.
 However, as Circuit Breaker went by, I learnt to manage my time more independently.
 I realised how precious school is.
 I had to learn how to use online platforms, such as Zoom and Google Meet, to consult my teachers for advice.
 Through this, I realised that it was not easy to do my Art, or DNT or Music homework without the presence of a teacher.

 By Justin Low Jing Heng (205)